percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-security contexts and two associated encryption keys: an "inner" key (an E2E key distinct for each transmitted media flow) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH key) known only to media distributor and the adjacent endpoint) for the hop between an endpoint and a Media Distributor or between Media Distributor.
+security contexts and two associated encryption keys: an "inner" key (an E2E key distinct for each transmitted media flow) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH key) known only to Media Distributor and the adjacent endpoint) for the hop between an endpoint and a Media Distributor or between Media Distributor.